Kittu5reddy/Waste-Classification-/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.# Waste-Classification-
+See the LICENSE file for details.